bhigy/zr-2021vg_baseline/docs/RESULTS.md

 The best achievement has been obtained on the semantic similarity task for which our best VG model got 13.09% as compared to 8.72% for the audio-only baseline (results reported here are computed on sSIMI librispeech dev set).

 No improvement has been observed on the syntax acceptability judgment task (sBLIMP).
-A small decrease has been observed on the spot-the-word task : 70.69% for the audio-only basleine as compared to 67.16% for the multimodal baseline.
+A small decrease has been observed on the spot-the-word task : 70.69% for the audio-only baseline as compared to 67.16% for the multimodal baseline.